WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 ## 2 Example Use Cases

 We use examples here to give guidance/suggestions for how attestations can be used with real world examples.
-The overall use case is a person, Alice who registers for College using that a process that includes using an attestation she possesses to prove she has received some required immunizations.
+The overall use case is a person, Alice who registers for College using a process that includes using an attestation she possesses to prove she has received some required immunizations.
 After graduation, Alice requests an attestation from the College that she has graduated, and presents that attestation to LinkedIn to be added to her professional profile.

 #### Agents